shashi2779/Redux/README.md

    -  payload : ( dispatch me "value" pass karte hai with the help of payload. )
 ------

-- dispatch(action):

-  - It is a function that is used to pass "action" obj to reducer.
 - Ball.js
 ```js
     import React from 'react'